-In order to assess whether pigging is a viable option, there are a number of considerations that must be taken into account.
-The following are some of the main pigging considerations that are commonly used by maintenance crews around the world:
+In order to assess whether pipeline pigging is a viable option, there are a number of considerations that must be taken into account.
+The following are some of the main pigging considerations that are commonly used by maintenance crews around the world.

-- Desired Result: The length of pipe and type of fittings to be negotiated and pressure and flow available will determine the type of pig and frequency it may be run.
+Desired Result: The length of pipe and type of fittings to be negotiated and pressure and flow available will determine the type of pig and frequency it may be run.
 Removing liquids such as water, oil, condensate or even product such as yogurt from a line will require a high sealing pig like the Foam Disc Pig or VIPRS®.
 Removing wax could require more rigid discs, but will bypass to keep the wax moving ahead of the pig.
-Tight radius bends could require an all urethane pig like a Uni-Flex® or when frequent maintenance pigging is required perhaps replaceable discs or cups that the BD-6 has may be more economical.
+Tight radius bends could require an all urethane pig like a Uni-Flex® or MULTI-CAST™.
+When frequent maintenance pigging is required perhaps replaceable discs or cups, such as our BD-6 Series pig configuration, may be more economical.